Wassasin/allerhande/README.md

 allerhande
 =================

-C++ program for scraping the Albert Heijn recipe page Allerhande.
+C++ program for scraping the Albert Heijn recipe page Allerhande and webshop Albert.